Part II: Kernel Architecture

 Round-Robin Scheduling

-The kernel provides optional Round-Robin scheduling for threads of equal priority, ensuring fair distribution of CPU time among threads without strict real-time constraints, such as background tasks.
+The kernel provides Round-Robin scheduling for threads of equal priority, ensuring fair distribution of CPU time among threads without strict real-time constraints, such as background tasks.
 Threads execute in rotation, each receiving a fixed execution time slice.
 When the time slice expires or a context switch occurs, the thread is returned to the ready queue, and another thread at the same priority level executes.
 However, the kernel does not guarantee a thread always completes its full time slice.

 To enable Round-Robin scheduling for a thread, pthread attribute must be set with SCHED_RR with pthread_attr_setschedpolicy().